ryan-mcclue/ryan-mcclue/src/perf.md

 virtually never use lookup tables as ram memory is often 100x slower so unless you can't compute in 100 instructions

-1. Optimisation (this is rarely done due to time involved) Do back-of-envelope calculations; look at algorithm to see if wasteful; benchmark to see if hitting theoretical calculations and then use timings etc. to isolate why our code isn't hitting these theoretical numbers Very importantly need to know what the theoretical maximum is, which will be dependent on the program, e.g bounded by number of bytes sent to graphics card, kernel stdout etc.
-2. Non-pessimisation (do this all the time)
-Don't introduce unecessary work (interpreter; complex libraries; constructs like polymorphism/classes people have convinced themselves are necessary) for the CPU to do to solve the problem
-3. Fake optimisation (very bad philosophy)
-Repeating context-specific statements
-e.g. use memcpy as it's optimised
-(however the speed of something is so context specific, so non-statement), arrays are faster than linked lists (again, so dependent on what your usage patterns are)
+IMPORTANT: In programming, preface the suitability of something to a particular environment/context arrays are faster than linked lists (again, so dependent on what your usage patterns are)
-IMPORTANT: In programming, preface the suitability of something to a particular environment/context

-branches can get problematic if they're unpredictable

-so, FMUL may have latency of 11, however throughput of 0.5, so can start 2 every cycle, so throughput is more of what we care about for sustained execution, e.g. in a loop
+so, FMUL may have latency of 11, however throughput of 0.5, so can start 2 every cycle, (documentation gives inverse throughput) so throughput is more of what we care about for sustained execution, e.g. in a loop

-however, these numbers are all assuming the data is in the chip. it's just as important to see how long it takes to get data to the chip. look at cache parameters for microarchitecture; how many cycles to get from l1 cache, l2 cache, etc. when get to main memory potentially hundreds of cycles

 bandwidth of L1 cache say is 80 bytes/cycle,
 so can get 20 floats per cycle (however, based on size of L1 cache,